Skip to Main Content

 IV.
 PROCEDURES

-1. The employee must complete admissions and registration requirements
+1. The employee must apply for admission, meet admissions criteria, and complete registration requirements.

-2. The employee is responsible for completing the Employee Educational Assistance Program application form.
+2. The employee is responsible for completing the Program Employee Request application form online by the published deadline.

-3. Any employee receiving student financial aid must notify the Student Financial Aid Office of the use of the Employee Educational Assistance Program.
+3. Any employee receiving student financial aid must notify the Office of Financial Aid that the employee is using the Program.

-4. As a precondition to approving a request to participate in this program, the university will require the employee to enter into an agreement that requires the following in order to enjoy continued participation in this program:
+4. As a precondition to approving a request to participate in the Program, the University will require the employee to enter into an agreement that requires the following in order to enjoy continued participation in the Program:

 1. Remain in good academic standing;